 Maggie was first introduced to Therapeutic Riding in 2012 at Madison Fields (formerly Field of Dreams), and after 3 years of volunteering in lessons she decided to pursue her own career in the industry, attending High Hopes’ Instructor Training Course in Old Lyme, CT.

-Maggie finished at High Hopes in 2015 as a PATH International Registered Instructor and went on to become an instructor at Sprout Therapeutic Riding and Education Center in Aldie, VA.
-After 3 years of instructing at Sprout, Maggie decided to come back to the place where it all started and joined the Madison Fields team as Head Instructor.
+In 2015, she finished at High Hopes as a PATH International Certified Therapeutic Riding Instructor and went on to become an instructor at Sprout Therapeutic Riding and Education Center in Aldie, VA.
+After 3 years of instructing at Sprout, she decided to come back to the place where it all started and joined the Madison Fields team as Head Instructor.

 “Horses had a healing impact on me growing up.
 I love being able to share their power with more people everyday.”

-Taylor has approximately 17 years of horse experience.
-She spent four years as a working student at Victory Stables in Colts Neck, New Jersey, where she exercised, groomed, and maintained the wellbeing of over 40 horses and ponies.
-At the same time, Taylor volunteered with Special People United to Ride, a PATH center in Lincroft, New Jersey, where she discovered the joys of facilitating Therapeutic Riding and Hippotherapy.
+Taylor has approximately 18 years of horse experience.
+She spent four years as a working student at Victory Stables in Colts Neck, New Jersey, where she exercised, groomed, and maintained the care and maintenance of over 40 horses and ponies.
+At the same time, Taylor volunteered with Special People United to Ride, a PATH center in Lincroft, New Jersey, where she discovered the joys of Therapeutic Riding and Hippotherapy.
 While attending college, Taylor competed with the Hood College Equestrian Team in IHSA shows as well as ANRC National Championships and is now a USHJA registered coach for the Hood College Equestrian team.

 Taylor graduated from Hood College in May 2018 and pursued opportunities in communications and marketing in the nonprofit world, only to realize that she wanted to play a more active role in facilitating change and personal growth.